 \section{Summary and Discussion}

-We have revised the PSFs of AIA, where we focused on determining accurately the diffracted light and the medium- to long-distance scattered light.
-We found that: \begin{itemize} \item The amount of light diffracted by the meshes is $27$~to~\SI{34}{\percent} and the amount of medium- to long-distance diffuse scattered light is $10$~to~\SI{35}{\percent}. \item The AIA meshes, which generate the diffraction pattern, cannot be described by a single set of mesh parameters and have to be treated individually. \item Medium- to long-distance diffuse scattering has to be considered over the full size of the detector and can be described for AIA by the sum of two power laws. \item We tried to fit the PSF core but believe that a precise determination of the core size is not possible with the current available data and methods.
+We have revised the PSFs of AIA, where we focused on determining accurately the diffracted light and the diffuse scattered light.
+We found that: \begin{itemize} \item The amount of light diffracted by the meshes is $27$~to~\SI{34}{\percent} and the amount of diffuse scattered light is $10$~to~\SI{35}{\percent}. \item The AIA meshes, which generate the diffraction pattern, cannot be described by a single set of mesh parameters and have to be treated individually. \item Diffuse scattering has to be considered over the full size of the detector and can be described for AIA by the sum of two power laws. \item We attempted to fit the PSF core but found that a precise determination of the core size is not possible with the current available data and methods.
 We were able to determine an upper limit on the Gaussian width of the PSF core of \SI{.6}{px}. \item Deconvolving AIA images with the revised PSFs increases the intensity of bright image features by \SI{\approx 30}{\percent} and reduces the intensity of dark image features by up to \SI{90}{\percent}. \item Using the revised PSFs constrains the DEM analysis of coronal holes to lower temperatures and increases the EM of flares by \SI{\approx 50}{\percent}, as derived by the Hannah-Kontar method. \end{itemize}

-Our recalibration of the AIA PSFs proved to be more difficult than expected.
 We believe that the parameters of the AIA meshes, which generate the diffraction pattern, slightly change over time, probably due to mechanical and temperature deformations.
-Variations in the mesh parameters would have a negligible effect on the amount of diffracted light but a small effect on the expected location of the diffraction peaks.
+Variations in the mesh parameters have a negligible effect on the amount of diffracted light and a small effect on the expected location of the diffraction peaks.
 Since the variations are small, this uncertainty will only have a very minor effect on the quality of image reconstructions by PSF deconvolutions.
-However, the uncertainty in the location of the diffraction peaks impedes methods that try to estimate the intensity of saturated flare pixels from the observed diffraction pattern, such that of \citet{schwartz2015}.
+However, the uncertainty in the location of the diffraction peaks hinders attempts that try to estimate the intensity of saturated flare pixels from the observed diffraction pattern, such that of \citet{schwartz2015}.